TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 ### JS bundling options

-Before we install the jsbundling-rails gem let's go over a few of the options. <span id='bundle-options'></span>The three options are:
+Before we install the jsbundling-rails gem let's go over a few of the options.
+The three options are:

 #### Esbuild